-I find it a very therapeutic and fragrant way to relax on a saturday afternoon.
-Now, if subjecting yourself to this kind of torture is not something you like to do with amazing regularity, by all means plan to make a huge batch and freeze so you can ease into a remarkably comfortable and undistured life!
+I find it a very therapeutic and fragrant way to relax on a Saturday afternoon.
+Now, if subjecting yourself to this kind of torture is not something you like to do with amazing regularity, by all means plan to make a huge batch and freeze so you can ease into a remarkably comfortable and undisturbed life!
 Like me!

 Now the key to success is fresh, fresh, fresh ingredients and spices.